mmv456/EarthquakeVisual/README.md

 * A legend to determine different markers
 * A hover function over markers for more information
 * A filter function

+Note that this project is still in progress, will provide more updates later this summer